-Professional development and collaboration are important aspects for continual improvement for all students and staff.
-Three full days are dedicated to professional learning or "inservice," which occur when students are not in attendance.
+Professional development and collaboration are important aspects for continual improvement for all, students and staff.
+Three full days are dedicated to professional learning or "Inservice," which occur when students are not in attendance.
 Every Wednesday is an early dismissal day for students.
-During these afternoons teachers have both planning and collaboration time free from disruption.
+During these afternoons teachers have both planning and collaboration time.
+Teachers also meet for 30 minutes every other Tuesday to share information on upcoming events.

 In addition to this time, once a week, teachers collaborate in grade level Professional Learning Communities (PLC) utilizing the PLC process and the data analysis protocol to support teaching and learning.
 The PLC time occurs during the school day, while students attend specials classes such as PE, Art or STEM.